mrkuz/kradle/README.md

 Plugin: internal

-Adds the task `generateBuildProperties` which generates a file _build.properties_ which contains the build timestamp, project version and Git commit id.
+Adds the task `generateBuildProperties`, which generates a file _build.properties_ containing the build timestamp, project version and Git commit id.

 The task is also executed as after `processResources`.